Hskndr/simple_swap_solidity/README.md

-# SimpleSwap
+SimpleSwap

-Smart contract in Solidity for swapping ERC20 tokens and managing liquidity between pairs.
+Smart contract in Solidity for swapping ERC-20 tokens and managing liquidity between token pairs.

-## Description
+📌 Description

-`SimpleSwap` allows you to:
+SimpleSwap is a lightweight, Uniswap-inspired smart contract that enables users to:

-- Add liquidity to a token pair
+Add liquidity to a pool of two ERC-20 tokens.

-- Remove proportional liquidity
+Remove their share of liquidity proportionally.

-- Swap between tokenA and tokenB
-- Check token price and calculate expected output (`getAmountOut`)
+Swap one token for another using a constant product formula.

+Check the price of one token in terms of another.

+Estimate the output amount before performing a swap.

-The contract is designed to be compatible with an external verifier contract (`SwapVerifier`) and with any ERC20 tokens.
+It is fully compatible with a verifier contract like SwapVerifier for automated testing.

-## Requirements
+🛠 Requirements

-- Solidity 0.8.x
+Solidity ^0.8.0

-- ERC20-compatible tokens
+Two ERC-20 compatible tokens

-- Development environment: Remix, Hardhat, or similar
+Development tools: Remix, Hardhat, Foundry, etc.

-## Features

-### Add Liquidity
+🔧 Functions
+🧪 addLiquidity
 solidity
+Copiar
+Editar
 function addLiquidity(
     address tokenA,
     address tokenB,